 1/4 tsp haldi (turmeric powder)

 fresh cilantro leaves for garnish

 In a pan with a lid, heat about 4 Tblspn oil and saute the onions until they are light golden brown.
-Then add the chopped tomatoes, ginger garlic paste, hari mirch, salt, haldi and cayenne and saute over a medium flame for about 15 minutes, adding a little water if needed.
-The longer you cook the masala (onions and tomatoes) the better the dish will taste.
-Once the masala is cooked add the chopped tori and mix it into the masala.
+Then add the chopped tomatoes, ginger garlic paste, whole hari mirch, salt, haldi and laal mirch and sauté over a medium flame for 3-4 minutes, until the tomatoes start breaking down.